goxr3plus/XR3Player/README.md

+It's been one year now that i have not much time to maintain the project .
+Feel free to take it a step ahead , it's unique !

+---

 # Attention for future contributors

 Check the section **HOW TO RUN PROJECT** because it needs just 20 seconds of adding some extra VM parameters .